 CTE S Standards and Benchmarks 02.06 Research construction trade occupations and the roles and responsibilities of each craft.
 02.07 Research construction management occupations and the roles and responsibilities of each.
 02.08 Identify design and engineering occupations and the roles and responsibilities of each.
 02.09 Describe the process of applying for building permits and variances.
 02.10 Explain the importance of zoning requirements.
 03.0 Select and use basic hand toolsThe student will be able to: 03.01 Identify, select and use appropriate hammers used in the construction industry.
 03.02 Identify, use and select saws to cut material.
 03.03 Identify and use various common screwdriver types.
 03.04 Select and use various types of non-adjustable wrenches, adjustable wrenches and plumbing tools, chisels and punches, pliers, ripping bars and nail pullers, woodworking files, spirit levels, socket wrench sets, hand or block sanders, carpenters' squares, utility knives, clamps and shovels.
 04.0 Select and use power tools and describe their proper operationThe student will be able to: 04.01 Identify power tools including sanders, drills, circular saws, jig saws, reciprocating saws, table saws, band saws (optional), miter saws, drill presses (optional), grinders, electric routers and pneumatic nailers.
 04.02 Identify and use various types of drill bits.
 04.03 Describe the proper operation of power tools and equipment.
 05.0 Demonstrate mathematics knowledge and skills relevant to the construction industryThe student will be able to: 05.01 Solve job-related problems by adding, subtracting, multiplying and dividing numbers, using fractions, decimals and whole numbers.
 05.02 Change numbers to percentages.
 05.03 Demonstrate knowledge of arithmetic operations.
 05.04 Read a ruler and a tape measure.
 05.05 Compute feet, inches and yards.
 05.06 Change hours and minutes to decimals (optional), fractions and mixed numbers.
 05.07 Analyze and apply data and measurements to solve problems and interpret documents.
-05.07 Analyze and apply data and measurements to solve problems and interpret documents.
+Color and Spring and another the color production and another the es, squares and cylinders. the drawings.